fullstack-storyteller/digital-clock-kinectic/README.md

 ### The project is not a responsive web design

 My main focus was to get the digital clock working, and i made it work.
-May be in future, i will think of doing a resposive web design, but now, this is it!!
+May be in future, i will think of doing a resposive web design, but for now, this is it!!